fzehracetin/arithmetic-operation-calculator-using-two-stacks/README.md

-# Aritmethic Operation Calculator Using Two Stack
+# Arithmetic Operation Calculator Using Two Stack

 Calculate an arithmetic operation using operand and operator stacks.
 Arithmetic operation is given in string format.